techascent/tech.ml/README.md

 We have generic support for xgboost and smile.
-This gives you quite a few models and they are all gridsearcheable as above.
+This gives you quite a few models and they are all gridsearcheable.
 We put this forward in an attempt to simplify doing ML that we do and in an attempt to move the Clojure ML conversation forward towards getting the best possible results for a dataset in the least amount of (developer) time.